Tornado outbreak of April 14–16, 2011: April 14

 On April 14, a strong storm system in the southern section of the Rocky Mountains moved east to the central and southern Great Plains region during the afternoon and to the mid and lower Mississippi River Valley during the overnight hours.
 The system was accompanied by strong winds in the middle and high levels of the atmosphere along with cold upper air temperatures.
-With these elements coming together with moisture moving north from the Gulf of Mexico, it resulted in conditions favorable for severe weather.
+These elements combined with moisture moving north from the Gulf of Mexico, resulting in conditions favorable for severe weather.
 A moderate risk of severe weather was issued for that day by the Storm Prediction Center as a result across eastern Oklahoma and neighboring parts of Arkansas, Kansas, Missouri and Texas.
 With a dryline extending from southern Kansas to Texas, thunderstorms began developing along the dryline across north and south central areas of Oklahoma by 3:10 pm CDT (2010 UTC).
 These storms would form into supercells and move into eastern Oklahoma by 4:00 pm CDT (2100 UTC).

 Storm chasers in the region reported multiple funnel clouds and two touchdowns, neither of which resulted in damage.
 Several tornadoes were confirmed through storm chaser video and local emergency management services.
 A large, intense tornado later caused severe damage in and around the towns of Atoka and Tushka.
 Many houses were destroyed or flattened from what was at times a double tornado with two well-defined vortices.
 Numerous injuries were reported in the latter of these areas.
 Two died and 43 more were injured in Tushka.
 In Arkansas, strong winds produced by thunderstorms killed at least seven people.
 Of those deaths, five were confirmed to have been from straight-line winds and two were as a result of a weak tornado embedded in an overnight squall line that tracked across the state.